 Focusing on results helps you to determine how to assess your achievement.
 If you focus on the methods, you may find it difficult to say if an item has been achieved.

-If you have different tasks, you can divide your weekly to do list into five days of different work sections.
+If you have different tasks, you can divide your weekly to-do lists into five days of different work sections.
 Then, take out those tasks each week.
 Ensure you carry your teammates along on your day’s focus.

 Jack Dorsey, Twitter’s CEO, was highly focused when he was doing 80-hours of work per week in two companies.
 He was exceptionally focused on planning his day, so he developed a theme for his week: